noah8368/Celestial_Object_Classifier/README.md

 The Celestial Object Classifer (COC) is a complete galaxy object detection package.
 The software defines an API capable of
 - fetching/processing data from the [Hubble Legacy Archive (HLA)](https://hla.stsci.edu/hlaview.html)
-- running real-time galaxy object detection on a SoC
+- running real-time galaxy object detection on a Raspberry Pi

 ### Prerequistes